Podcastindex-org/podcast-namespace/value/value.md

 In this case, because splits add up to 100 (that is, $50 + 40 + 10 = 100$), the splits happen to correspond to the percentage values that each recipient will receive.
 However, in general, it should never be assumed or expected that splits add up to 100.

-Suppose that the listener chose to pay 300 sats per minute.
+Suppose that the listener chose to pay 300 sats per minute with the app sending out the payments each minute.
+Then:
-Each minute, the payment calculation would be:

-Interval payout: **300 sats**
+Batch payout: **300 sats**

 - Recipient `A` gets a payment of 150 sats (calculated using $300 \cdot \dfrac{50}{50 + 40 + 10} = 150$)
 - Recipient `B` gets a payment of 120 sats (calculated using $300 \cdot \dfrac{40}{50 + 40 + 10} = 120$)